What is MRAM?

 In July 2006, Freescale started to sell the world's first commercial MRAM chip.
 Those chips had a low capacity of 4Mbit and the price was set at $25.

 Freescale's MRAM division was spun-off into a new company called Everspin, considered to be the leader in MRAM technologies.
 Everspin is now shipping both Toggle-MRAM and STT-MRAM chips, up to 1Gb in size.
-Since its establishment, Everspin shipped over 120 million MRAM chips.
-Everspin's partner, GlobalFoundries, has started to offer embedded MRAM solutions in early 2020, with first customer tape-outs expected by the end of 2020.
+Since its establishment, Everspin shipped hundreds of millions of MRAM chipset.
+Everspin's partner, GlobalFoundries, started to offer embedded MRAM solutions in early 2020, with first customer tape-outs expected by the end of 2020.

-Many companies are also developing and starting to produce MRAM chips, including IBM and Samsung, Toshiba, Everspin, Avalanche Technologies, Spin Transfer Technologies and Crocus.
+Many companies are also developing and starting to produce MRAM chips or to offer embedded MRAM solutions,, including IBM and Samsung, Toshiba, Everspin, Avalanche Technologies, and others.